thibaudcolas/tailwindcss-vanilla-rtl/README.md

 ## Usage

-This plugin works overrides Tailwind v3 core’s utility classes, making it very straightforward to add RTL support.
+This plugin overrides Tailwind v3 core’s utility classes, making it very straightforward to add RTL support.
 Have a look at the [browser support](#browser-support), [design decisions](#design-decisions), and [alternatives](#alternatives) to make sure this is the right fit.

 To use the plugin, install it, add it to the `plugins`, and disable the `corePlugins` it overrides.